hammondeggs/buckets/README.md

 By default the effect should start with a fairly close approximation of a typical 'string machine'.
 You have two LFOs you can adjust the depth of, and this is done with the Time and Depth knobs.

-- Adjust "Time" to set the depth of the slow "Chorus/Ensemble" LFO
+- Adjust "Time(Speed on prologue)" to set the depth of the slow "Chorus/Ensemble" LFO
 - Adjust "Depth" to set the depth of the fast "Vibrato" LFO.

 It is when you combine these, you can get the "string machine" sound.